-- Teaching and Learning observation cycle - Peer observation system at other secondary schools
+- Coaching cycle - Peer observation system at other secondary schools

 13 HOMEWORK

 Homework is to be set on 'Show My Homework' and marked in line with the agreed school assessment policy to allow students to reinforce, consolidate and extend their knowledge and understanding.
 Teachers must consider the type of tasks they set to stretch and challenge, rather than merely asking students to complete classwork.